chesscompiler/learn/_posts/2025-06-21-how-to-play-chess.md

 Congratulations — you now know the fundamentals of how to play chess, how each piece moves, and what rules shape the game.
 But remember, **understanding** the game is just the start — **mastery comes from practice**.

-🎯 Open up **Chess Compiler**, play through some puzzles, and challenge yourself.
+🎯 Set up a board, play through some puzzles, or challenge yourself against a friend or computer.
 The journey to becoming a chess tactician starts with your very next move.

 **Your board is set.
 Your mind is sharp.
 Let the game begin!**